 However, although former Prime Minister David Cameron petitioned European ministers to change the rules regarding the ‘Tampon Tax', progress has been slow.

 In 2016, former Prime Minister Cameron announced that, "Britain will be able to have a zero rate for sanitary products, meaning the end of the Tampon Tax."

-Michelle McEttrick, Tesco's group brand director, said: “For many of our customers, tampons, panty liners and sanitary towels are essential products.
+At the time, Michelle McEttrick, Tesco's group brand director, said, "For many of our customers, tampons, panty liners and sanitary towels are essential products.

 "However, the cost of buying them every month can add up, and, for many women and girls, it can be a real struggle on top of other essential items."

 Waitrose the Co-op also now pay the Tampon Tax on behalf of their customers, meaning that sanitary products are available women for a cheaper price in their stores as they will have the 5% VAT charged covered.

 And in the middle of last year,Minister for Sport and Civil Society Tracey Crouch announced a £15 million Tampon Tax Fund, with money being ploughed into tackling period poverty, and some more to be given to causes benefitting vulnerable women and young girls, such as domestic abuse and rape charities.

 In Scotland, sanitary products are now freely available in schools, universities and colleges.
 And in Wales, the government are tackling the issue of period poverty with a 1 million fund.